Communicating Benefits to Employees…Without Spamming Their Inboxes

 Sure, you can still publish that massive Employee Benefits Guide.
 But it’s important to release key nuggets of information and tips along the way.

+Solicit feedback – ask employees what they think works, what doesn’t work and what they would like to see.
 Create a steady content trickle, and get strategic about your benefits communications strategy when you download Your Annual Plan for Trickling Out Benefits Communications.

 Categorized in: Benefits Communication & Decision Support